vishakhaac/Article-detection-by-sonar-radiation-/README.md

 # CONCLUSION

-This project successfully classifies sonar signals into Rock or Mine using various machine learning techniques.
-The comparison of different models helps in understanding which approach is most effective for this dataset.
+This project successfully implements a Logistic Regression model to classify sonar signals as either Rock or Mine with high accuracy.